Application Process

 A Teach Abroad Program is an opportunity for individuals to teach English as a foreign language in another country.
 Participants typically work as language assistants in schools, providing support to the primary teacher and helping students to improve their English language skills.

-A Language Assistant is a qualified and trained native English speaker who is acting as a support to the teacher, and as an English teacher themselves, in a primary school or high school somewhere in Spain.
+A Language Assistant is a qualified and trained native English speaker who is acting as a support to the teacher in a preschool, primary school, high school, vocational school, or Official Language School somewhere in Spain.

 We are passionate about Language Assistantships and international exchange, so that we can best help Connect People to Places.